Stevie Wonder: Into the 21st century: Later career and collaborations

 Wonder's first new album in 10 years, A Time to Love, was released in October 2005 to lower sales than previous albums, and lukewarm reviews—most reviewers appearing frustrated at the end of the long delay to get an album that mainly copied the style of Wonder's "classic period" without doing anything new.
 The first single, "So What the Fuss", was released in April.
 A second single, "From the Bottom of My Heart", was a hit on adult-contemporary R&B radio.
 The album also featured a duet with India Arie on the title track "A Time to Love".
+In 2006, Wonder also recorded a duet with Tony Bennett, a rendition of "For Once in My Life", which earned them a Grammy Award for Best Pop Collaboration with Vocals.

 Wonder did a 13-date tour of North America in 2007, starting in San Diego on August 23; this was his first U.S. tour in more than 10 years.
 On September 8, 2008, he started the European leg of his Wonder Summer's Night Tour, the first time he had toured Europe in more than a decade.
 His opening show was at the National Indoor Arena in Birmingham, in the English Midlands.
-During the tour, he played eight UK gigs; four at the O2 Arena in London (filmed in HD and subsequently released as a live-in-concert release on DVD and Blu-Ray, Live At Last), two in Birmingham and two at the M.E.N.
+During the tour, he played eight UK gigs; four at the O2 Arena in London (filmed in HD and subsequently released as a live-in-concert release on DVD and Blu-Ray, Live at Last), two in Birmingham and two at the M.E.N.
 Arena in Manchester.
 Wonder's other stop in the tour's European leg also found him performing in the Netherlands (Rotterdam), Sweden (Stockholm), Germany (Cologne, Mannheim and Munich), Norway (Hamar), France (Paris), Italy (Milan) and Denmark (Aalborg).
 Wonder also toured Australia (Perth, Adelaide, Melbourne, Sydney and Brisbane) and New Zealand (Christchurch, Auckland and New Plymouth) in October and November.
 His 2010 tour included a two-hour set at the Bonnaroo Music Festival in Manchester, Tennessee, a stop at the Hard Rock Calling festival in Hyde Park, London, and appearances at England's Glastonbury Festival, Rotterdam's North Sea Jazz Festival, a concert in Bergen, Norway, and a concert in Dublin, Ireland, at The O_{2} on June 24.

+By June 2008, Wonder was working on two projects simultaneously: a new album called The Gospel Inspired by Lula and Through the Eyes of Wonder, an album he has described as a performance piece that will reflect his experience as a blind man.
+In October 2020, Wonder mentioned both Through the Eyes of Wonder and The Gospel Inspired by Lula as projects in development.
+None of the albums have yet been released.